mihamieat/gpac-api/README.md

 python -m pip install --user pre-commit pre-commit install
 ```
-#### Unit test
+#### Unit Test
-Unit test is an essential tol for the pre-commit action.
+Unit test is an essential tool for the pre-commit action.
 It could also be launched alone.

-Again, make sure to have Docker installed as well as [Docker compose](https://docs.docker.com/compose/install/)
+Again, make sure to have Docker installed as well as [Docker Compose](https://docs.docker.com/compose/install/)

 Make sure that the shell script is executable for the current user
 ```sh